hussius/deeplearning-biology/README.md

 **Active deep learning reduces annotation burden in automatic cell segmentation** [[bioRxiv preprint](https://www.biorxiv.org/content/early/2017/11/01/211060)]

 Active learning, a framework addressing how to select training examples in order to train a model most efficiently, is shown to significantly reduce the time required by experts to annotate cell segmentation images in high-throughput high-context microscopy.
 Training deep learning models on this type of application of course requires a lot of high-quality labeled data, but the time of the human experts that can provide the labels (perform annotation) is limited and expensive.

+**scVAE: Variational auto-encoders for single-cell gene expression data** [[code](https://github.com/scvae/scvae)][[preprint](https://www.biorxiv.org/content/10.1101/318295v2)]

+This approach models single-cell gene expression data directly from counts without initial normalization, and performs clustering in the latent space.
+Since it is based on a variational autoencoder, it can also be used to generate synthetic single-cell data by sampling from the latent distribution.

 ### Population genetics <a name='genomics_pop'></a>